microsoft/AcademicContent/Labs/Content in draft/Blockchain (Rate My Professor)/Blockchain on Azure.md

 1. In your browser, navigate to the [Azure Portal](https://portal.azure.com).
 If you are asked to sign in, do so using your Microsoft account.

-1. In the portal, click **+ Create a resource**, followed by **Blockchain** and **Ethereum Proof-of-Work Blockchain**.
+1. In the portal, click **+ Create a resource**, followed by **Blockchain** and **Ethereum Proof-of-Work Consortium**.

 	![Creating an Ethereum blockchain](Images/new-blockchain.png)

 	_Creating an Ethereum blockchain_

-1. Fill in the "Basics" blade as shown below, providing a password that's at least 12 characters long with a mix of uppercase letters, lowercase letters, numbers, and special characters.
-Select the region nearest you, and then click **OK**. *Be sure to remember the password that you entered, because you will need it in the next exercise*.
+1. Fill in the "Basics" blade as shown below, providing a password that's at least 12 characters long containing a mix of uppercase letters, lowercase letters, numbers, and special characters.
+Select the region nearest you, and then click **OK**. *Remember the password that you entered, because you will need it in the next exercise*.

 	![Entering basic settings](Images/blockchain-settings-1.png)